royyandzakiy/LoRa-RHMesh/README.md

 This example sketch shows how to create a simple addressed, routed reliable messaging client with the RHMesh class.
 It is designed to work with the other examples rf95_mesh_server

 ### Getting Started
+- Open VSCode, install PlatformIO
 - Make sure you have the wiring correct!
 - Change the current nodes ID and target node ID (to send message to) using the line
 ```
 #define SELF_ADDRESS NODE3_ADDRESS
 #define TARGET_ADDRESS FINAL_ADDRESS
 ```
 - You can simulate other network topologies by setting the `RH_TEST_NETWORK` define your topology in RHRouter.cpp. read more in [Forced Topology section](#forced-topology)

 ### Wiring
 ```